David York Home Healthcare Agency now offers Elderproofing Services

 - Other precautions include setting the household hot water temperature at 120° to avoid burns and placing drain traps in the sink for any small items that might fall in.

-Common living areas should be set up so as to minimize tripping hazards.
+Set up common living areas so as to minimize tripping hazards.
 A dark, cluttered home is a safety issue.

 - Remove clutter from rooms and walkways.
 If you must, put items in storage.
 Clear paths are critical.

 - Night lights are important so that your loved one can see when it’s dark.
-They are more easily disoriented, so seeing is more important than before.
+Seeing properly is even more important now since they become disoriented more easily.